What Roofing Contractors Examine and Why It Matters for Insurance Claims

 Why checking roof valleys matters in Central Texas?

-With Central Texas’ intense rain events and quick accumulation during storms, improper drainage in valleys can lead to pooling, which speeds up roof failure and may cause interior damage.
+Because Central Texas’ experiences intense rain events with quick accumulation during storms, these homes in this area are particularly susceptible to damage from improper drainage.
+Water pooling speeds up roof failure and may cause interior damage.

 5. Determining Roof Insurance Coverage

-A key part of our job is determining whether this damage is recent and sudden, or due to aging or neglect.
-Recent, sudden damage is often due to weather and thus covered by insurance.
-Whereas an older or unmaintained roof is not typically covered by insurance.
+A key part of your roofer’s job is determining whether damage is recent and sudden, or due to aging or neglect.
+Recent, sudden damage is often due to weather, which insurance will cover.
+Older or unmaintained roofs are not typically covered by insurance.
 After major weather events, we assess the entire roofing system for storm damage.
-This includes:
+What does this mean?
+We look for hail damage, granule loss, and wind damage.

-Our findings are carefully documented with photos and descriptions, making it easier for you or your insurance adjuster move forward with a roof insurance claim.
+Our findings are carefully documented with photos and descriptions – which we provide to clients after inspection to have for your records – making it easier for you or your insurance adjuster move forward with a roof insurance claim.

 Documentation & Insurance Claim Readiness